 Various subspecialty groups, including pediatric anesthesia, OB anesthesia, pain management and critical care, have their own didactic programs.

 CA-2 and CA-3 residents participate in Mock Oral Exams patterned after those of the American Board of Anesthesiology.
-Both the Program Director and Chairman are Associate American Board of Anesthesiology Oral Board Examiners.
+The Department has two ABA Oral Board Examiners.

 During the academic year, prominent lecturers from around the country are invited to the department as visiting professors.
 Resident participate in journal clubs, attend grand rounds presented by the expert and have the opportunity to interact with faculty from around the country.